pjvds/antport/README.md

 	Just wondering if anyone has looked into this since the last post?
 I tried to compile Kyle's gousb package on OSX today but ran into this problem; the quick hack was to change the struct's flexible member size to 1 in libusb.h.

 You can find `libusb.h` in `/usr/local/include/libusb-1.0/libusb.h`.
 [Here](https://gist.github.com/4578277#file-libusb-h-L937) is a gist of my modified `libusb.h`.
-The change has been done at line 937.
+The change has been made at line 937.